mariam-gogia/smartcity/README.md

 **For documentation and detailed information for each service please check 'Design_Documents' folder.

+**The system can be tested by reading the script (text). e.g. provided smart_city.script tests the authnetication service functionalities.

 ## Use Case & Class Diagram for each service
 ### Model Service
 Use Case Diagram